Isabel dos Santos: Career

 In June 2016, her father appointed her as chair of Sonangol, the Angolan state oil company.
 In November 2017, João Lourenço, the new Angolan President, fired her just two months after being sworn into office in the wake of similar appointments of children of the president to key posts.

 On 30 December 2019, the Luanda Provincial Court ordered the preventive seizure of the personal bank accounts of dos Santos, her husband, Sindika Dokolo, and Mário Filipe Moreira Leite da Silva.
-According to the Attorney General's office, the three businesspeople entered into deals with the Angolan state through the companies Sodiam, a public diamond sales company, and Sonangol, the state oil company.
+According to the Attorney General's office, the three businesspeople entered into deals with the Angolan state through the companies SODIAM, a public diamond sales company, and Sonangol, the state oil company.
 With these deals, the Angolan state suffered a loss of $1.14 billion.
 The court produced a document showing that the assets and many others owned by dos Santos had been acquired using funds from two state-owned companies.
 In January 2020, the Portuguese Attorney-General's Office opened an investigation into a number of her operations after Ana Gomes, a Portuguese Member of the European Parliament laid charges against her.
 Following the seizure, she assumed the UAE as her official country of residence.

 In January 2021, Forbes removed her from the list of the richest people in Africa, since her assets in Angola and Portugal had been frozen.

 Investments in Portugal

-Since 2008 dos Santos has had interests in key Portuguese sectors, such as telecommunications, media, retail, finance and the energy.
+Since 2008 dos Santos has had interests in key Portuguese sectors, such as telecommunications, media, retail, finance and energy.
 In 2012 dos Santos made a series of acquisitions in ZON Multimédia, a telecommunications and media company providing mobile and fixed telephony, cable television, satellite television and internet.
 From an initial small stake in the company, she became the biggest shareholder, with 28.8% in 2012.
 The acquisitions were made via holding companies Jadeium and Kento, later Netherlands-based Unitel International Holdings BV.